nivikundem/MuleSmooksEDItoXML/README.md

 # MuleSmooksEDItoXML
-#Convertiong EDI to XML using smooks and MULE ESB
+#Converting EDI to XML using smooks and MULE ESB

 Mule Demo for using - EDI-to-XML Project
 --------------